Ravens safety Kyle Hamilton injures right ankle vs. Bengals

-BALTIMORE (AP) — Baltimore safety Kyle Hamilton appeared to twist his right ankle late in the first half of Thursday night's game against Cincinnati.
+BALTIMORE (AP) — Baltimore safety Kyle Hamilton sprained his right ankle late in the first half Thursday night against Cincinnati, leaving an already struggling secondary without its best player.

+Coach John Harbaugh was optimistic about the injury after Baltimore's 35-34 victory.

+“It's not a serious ankle (injury),” Harbaugh said.
+“I don't know how long it will be.”

 The All-Pro defensive back left the game and headed into the tunnel, and he was ruled out during the third quarter.

-The initial sight of Hamilton going down with an apparent non-contact injury looked like it could be devastating to a struggling Baltimore secondary, but he was ultimately able to walk on his own.
+The initial sight of Hamilton going down with an apparent non-contact injury looked like it could be devastating to a struggling Baltimore defense, but he was ultimately able to walk on his own.

-Hamilton is in his third season from Notre Dame.
-He's had double-digit tackles in each of the past three games before this one.
+It was tied at 7 when Hamilton exited, and Cincinnati scored a touchdown to take the lead on that drive.
+On their first defensive play of the second half, the Ravens allowed a 67-yard catch-and-run for a TD by Ja'Marr Chase, who has consistently given Baltimore fits.
+Chase ended up with 11 catches for 264 yards, including three second-half touchdowns.

+The Ravens did get a decent amount of pressure on Joe Burrow.
+Nnamdi Madubuike had three sacks.
+Burrow still threw for 428 yards and four TDs.
+He threw nine touchdown passes in two games against Baltimore this season, but the Ravens managed to win both.

 AP NFL: https://apnews.com/hub/nfl